SuitableApp/xtru/ReadMe.md

   ```bash
   cp $TNS_ADMIN/{sqlnet,tnsnames}.ora ~/tns_admin/
   ```
 - Save a copy of dot files and dot folders valid in your environment to **dotfiles.tar**.
-Anything saved here will be copied to the $HOME of the application user: "**xtru**" when building the image.
+Anything saved here will be placed to the $HOME of the application user: "**xtru**" when building the image.
+- ".ssh/" is probably necessary if you ever connect to GitHub.
+- Include ".oci/" if you want to be connected with oci form the container.
+- Include ".wallet/" if you want to export from Autonomous Database under the mTLS authentication.
   ```bash
   cp dotfiles.tar ctx/
   tar -C ~/ -rvf ctx/dotfiles.tar .{oci,ssh,wallet}/